Wincenty Kadłubek: Time as a bishop

 The bishop was noted for his linguistic skills and his charismatic preaching; Kadłubek was known also for his expertise in canon law, his approach to philosophical subjects, as well as for his expertise in rhetoric.
-He was well educated on the natural sciences since he had learned about them while in Paris and Bologna.
+He was well educated in the natural sciences since he had learned about them while in Paris and Bologna.
 Yet, it was while in Europe that he started reading into the life and works of Saint Bernard of Clairvaux and became enthralled with the charism of the Cistercians whom he granted favors to as bishop.

 He followed Gallus Anonymus in further developing the idea of the Latin proverb "vox populi vox dei" ("the voice of the people is the voice of God") and argued that the ruler (king) should follow a council that includes bishops and representatives of clans since not the ruler but the council has higher power originating from the laws that God instituted.
 He also claimed that the council should elect the ruler and that rulers abusing their power should be removed from their position.

 Later life

 In 1217, Kadłubek decided to resign from his duties as a bishop.
 He spent his last years at the Cistercian monastery in Jędrzejów, making him the first Bishop of Krakow to join the Cistercian order after voluntarily abdicating.
 This also made him the first Polish person in the Cistercian monastery in Jędrzejów, which was composed of exclusively French monks at the time.
 The fire of the Jędrzejów monastery in 1800 in combination with the turbulence of Polish history at the time makes it difficult to understand the remaining years of his life.
 He likely continued to write the Chronica Polonorum into this time.

-Kadlubek died on March 8, 1223, retaining his bishop's pallium, buried in the Jędrzejów monastery, his remains were interred before the high altar of the convent church.
+Kadlubek died on 8 March 1223, retaining his bishop's pallium, buried in the Jędrzejów monastery, his remains were interred before the high altar of the convent church.
 His remains were exhumed on 26 April 1633 with his pallium found intact though his remains had become skeletal.
 Measurements were taken and it was surmised that he was of "fair height".
 His remains were moved to a new location before the high altar on the following 16 August.
 Kadłubek's remains were again exhumed and reinterred in mid-1765 and some were moved to Sandomierz in 1845 for veneration.
 Other parts to his remains were moved in 1903 to Wawel and placed in a silver urn.